open-tale/open-tale.github.io/_docs/05-skills.md

 #### Strong Kick

-* The maximum range is equal to 1m
+* The maximum range is equal to 1 du.

-* If the SP is higher than the target's Toughness, the target gets pushed by a distance equal to the SP subtracted by the target's Toughness, in meters.
+* If the SP is higher than the target's Toughness, the target gets pushed by a distance equal to the SP subtracted by the target's Toughness, in du.

 * The path of the push is defined by the kicker.